My Quiet Kitchen

 • Place soy curls in a large bowl, and cover with broth to rehydrate.
 Add a bit of water to the bowl if needed so that the soy curls are mostly submerged.
 Set aside to soak for 15 minutes, then drain in a colander.

-• One handful at a time, pick up the drained soy curls and squeeze them over the sink to remove some of the moisture.
-Add the soy curls to the pan, and cook for 3 to 5 minutes or until they begin to brown and are hot.
-Add salsa to the pan and stir to combine.
+• Use your hands to squeeze excess liquid from the drained soy curls.
+Add them to the pan, and cook for 3 to 5 minutes or until beginning to brown.
+Add the salsa and stir to combine.
 Remove from heat.

 • Place walnuts in a food processor, and pulse into coarse crumbs.
-Next, add the spices to the food processor: nutritional yeast, chili powder, cumin, oregano, smoked paprika, onion powder, garlic powder, black pepper, and cayenne.
-Pulse to combine.
+Next, add all of the dry seasonings and spices (nutritional yeast–cayenne), and pulse to combine.

-• Transfer the soy curl-onion mixture to the food processor and pulse a few times to chop the soy curls.
-Add the tamari, and process until uniformly ground.
+• Transfer the soy curl-onion mixture to the food processor and pulse until roughly chopped.
+Add the soy sauce, and process until uniformly ground.

-• Preheat the saute over medium heat again, and transfer the ground mixture to the pan.
-Cook, stirring occasionally, for about 5 minutes or until hot and fragrant.
+• Preheat the same saute over medium heat, and transfer the ground mixture to the pan.
+Cook, stirring occasionally, for about 5 minutes or until piping hot and fragrant.
 Add up to ¼ cup water as needed for moisture and to prevent sticking.
 Taste and adjust seasonings, as desired.
+Serve hot or allow to cool before storing.

 Notes